 Book 1: Seeing Red

-A sci-fi drama of mass proportions; a secluded planetary system, indigenous integrity versus corporate interest, seen from the eyes of those on both sides of an escalating conflict.
+A spark of unrest ignites a star system into conflict, already long-smoldering, the wisps of smoke only noticeable to those with the keenest of sights.
+A sci-fi drama of mass proportions, seen through the eyes of those on both sides of the growing flames.
 Book One in The Color of Houm series: Seeing Red.

 The Nest corporation had always done good by the planet Houm and its moon, Kaydal.
 Nest had, after all, arrived during the darkest days of the remote planet’s ecological disaster following the eruption of the Volcano Mount Triste.
 With the aid of the corporation, Houm’s colonizers, the Vat people, were able to rebuild their strained society and the ravaged planet.
 Decades later, the residents of the system live in a symbiotic relationship with the corporation, allowing them mining rights of the planet’s precious mineral, Houmite, in exchange for their continual aid.